-Yummy French blood in a Thai forest, must be amazing for them.
+Yummy French blood in a Thai forest must be amazing for them.
 If I remember well, I had around 30 leech bites.
 And since the leeches inject an anticoagulant so the blood keeps flowing, well, it kept flowing.
 For an hour.
-I basically spent my lunch break looking at my blood flowing out of my feet.
+I basically spent my lunch break looking at the blood flowing out of my feet.

 But don’t let that deter you from going for the trek!
 I was bitten to that extent because I was too lazy to check my feet (and remove them immediately) and even if all this blood may look like a huge mess, it doesn’t even hurt at all or anything.